easytarget/SBCEye/docs/INSTALL.md

 # Installing in virtualenv
 * https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/

+## Supporteed install method

+The install steps below will set SBCEye up using a seperate user in a virtual environment, and start it automatically via a system service.
+This provides some security and isolation but SBCEye is still not suitable for running on a public IP address.
+If you are familiar with Python then feel free to improvise on these isntructions, but I wont be very helpful if it all goes wrong.

 ### Setup

 Start by making sure that you are running a fully updated OS install, have git, python3, python3-pip and python3-dev and lm-sensors installed, have created an 'eye' user and have cloned the repo to `~eye/SBCEye` eg: